Veneer quality control Part 1 QUALITY ISSUES RELATED TO PEELING

 A hand-held dial gauge used to measure veneer thickness.

-Figure 7.8.Routine checking for veneer thickness variation如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Figure 7.8.Routine checking for veneer thickness variation如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.